Information for Students

 An organization open to all who want to recycle an item rather than throw it away.
 Whether it's a chair, a fax machine, or an old door, feel free to post it for others who may need it.
 You can also post "wanted" requests for items that you are looking for.
 Everything posted must be FREE, legal and appropriate for all ages.

 The local businesses Slumberland (4742 Maple Grove Road, 218-722-9138) and Happy Sleeper (2010 West Superior Street, 218-722-2433) are good places to purchase beds relatively inexpensively.
 Credit cards are accepted over the phone for purchase.
-The generally deliver within the UMD area for free.
+The generally deliver within the UMD area for a fee.

 An international driver's license is valid in Minnesota.
 Information about obtaining a Minnesota Driver's License can be directed to the Driver's License Exam Station, 4602 Grand Avenue, 8:00 am to 4:30 pm, Monday through Friday, 218-628-4925.
 To download a copy of the Driver's Training Manual to study for a driver's license exam, go to: https://dps.mn.gov/divisions/dvs/forms-documents/Documents/Minnesota_Drivers_Manual.pdf Getting a MN State ID will invalidate your international driver's license.
 Driving laws vary by state.
 Not all U.S. states will honor your international driver's license.